 29) Baby Boy Bakery

 As a new parent, Jacqui Saldana created Baby Boy Bakery because she wanted to have something to call her own.
 She started writing recipes while she and her son grew up together in front of a beautiful community of friends.
 However, she faced tragedy when she lost her son, and – rather than hiding from the online community she had created – she decided to continue sharing her life, food, and broken heart with her audience.
 Through writing, she was able to rebuild herself.
-She later welcomed two daughters and continued to have a robust online presence.
+She later welcomed two daughters and continues to have a robust online presence.

 30) Garvin and Co.